Get your personal plan match in 2 minutes

 Young, healthy individuals benefit from the long-term investment potential.
 If you start contributing at age 25 and invest the full amount, your HSA could grow to over $500,000 by age 65 — a significant tax-free medical fund for retirement.

 Not sure if this strategy fits your situation?
-Take our free quiz to get a personalized plan recommendation, or compare HSA-compatible plans side-by-side.
+Take our free advisor to get a personalized plan recommendation, or compare HSA-compatible plans side-by-side.

 Related Posts